 However, there are certain circumstances where it still may be worthwhile to have some local currency on hand before arriving in a foreign country.
 First, some small airports may only have a single ATM -- and there's no guarantee that it will be functioning, or that your particular ATM card will be compatible with it.

-Take this example from IndependentTraveler.com member hafa: "Don't count on being able to use an ATM in Japan.
+Take one example from IndependentTraveler.com reader hafa: "Don't count on being able to use an ATM in Japan.
 For some reason they don't seem to be connected to foreign ATMs.
 I have used my ATM card in countries all over the world but it wouldn't work in Japan.
 I ended up having to get a cash advance on my credit card."

 Likewise, certain countries may also have spotty ATM service; one IndependentTraveler.com editor was nearly stranded without cash on a small Caribbean island when the only cash machine in town was out of service.
 (Fortunately it was a weekday, and she was able to go into the bank for a cash advance.)

 Smaller airports and train stations, particularly in less developed countries, may not have ATMs at all.
 (Airport websites typically include information on ATM locations, change bureaus and other services; check ahead to see what's available.)